Allegations of genocide in the October 7 attacks: October 7 attacks

 On October 7, 2023, coinciding with the Jewish holiday of Simchat Torah, Hamas launched a surprise attack on Israel from the Gaza Strip.
 Around 6,000 Palestinians breached the border in 119 places and infiltrated Israel, including 3,800 from the Hamas "elite Nukhba forces" and 2,200 Palestinian civilians and other militants.
 1,163 Israelis and foreigners were killed, including 859 civilians, 282 soldiers, 57 policemen and 10 Shin Bet members.

 The militants stand accused of various atrocities, including sexual violence.
 About 250 Israeli civilians and soldiers were also taken as hostages to the Gaza Strip, including 30 kidnapped children.
 The Hamas assault prompted an Israeli counter-offensive in Gaza.
 The day is considered the bloodiest in Israel's history and the largest massacre of Jews since the Holocaust.

 Al-Qassam militants extensively recorded their actions through body cameras, probably for propaganda purposes.
 They also stole victims' phones to livestream their deaths on social media.
 Additionally, they posted messages or media on victims' social media accounts and went as far as calling relatives to taunt them.

 Documents discovered on the bodies of Hamas operatives in Israel indicated that carrying out massacres was a key objective of the invasion.
 Israeli first responders reportedly found instructions on the bodies of the operatives, directing them to target civilian populations, including elementary schools and a youth center, with the explicit order to "kill as many people as possible".
 The documents also outlined the directive to take hostages for future negotiation purposes.

-Ghazi Hamad, a senior Hamas official, stated in a late October 2023 interview that the October 7 attack against Israel was just the beginning.
-He vowed to launch "a second, a third, a fourth" attack until the country was "annihilated", asserting: "We are victims – everything we do is justified."
+Ghazi Hamad, a senior Hamas official, said in a late October 2023 interview that the October 7 attack was only the beginning and that Hamas would launch "a second, a third, a fourth" attack until Israel was "annihilated."
+In the same interview, he said that Hamas "did not want to harm civilians," but there had been "complications on the ground," and described Hamas's actions as justified resistance, stating that "we are the victims of the occupation."